 How to Make Joanna Gaines Chocolate Chip Cookies

 Step 1.
-Preheat oven to 350 degrees F and line a cookie sheet with parchment paper or use a nonstick cookie sheet.
+Preheat oven to 350 degrees F and line a cookie sheet with parchment paper or use a nonstick baking sheet.
 In a medium bowl, whisk together the flour, baking soda, and salt.
 Set aside.

 Step 2.
-In a large bowl, cream together the butter and brown sugar until fluffy using a handheld mixer.
+In a large bowl, cream together the butter and brown sugar until fluffy using a handheld electric mixer.
 Add the eggs, one at a time, followed by the vanilla.
 Slowly add the flour mixture and stir until just combined.

 Step 4.
 Drop dough by large spoonfuls onto the prepared baking sheet.
 TIP: Leave a little space between each cookie as they will spread slightly while baking.